Currently, the UK grid faces significant challenges driven by macro changes:

 Large scale plants are starting to be decommissioned: the market expects the closure of fossil generation and nuclear powerplants in the short-term, and

-A commitment to increase renewables generation: the UK has committed to reducing greenhouse gas emissions by 80% by 2050, compared to 1990 levels, as well as signing the Paris Climate Agreement in 2015.
+A commitment to increase renewables generation: For example, in 2019 the UK Government reported its annual statistics on the performance of the industry over the previous years.
+In that document, it was disclosed that renewable generation in GB and Northern Ireland reached 33.3% in 2018, growing from 24.5% in 2016.
+The UK has committed to reduce greenhouse gas emissions by 80% by 2050, compared to 1990 levels, as well as signing the Paris Climate Agreement in 2015.

 Battery storage systems can therefore help to maintain the stability of the grid.
 Among other services they enable excess energy in the system to be stored at times of over production and release this energy when grid capacity is constrained.